Revision Total Knee Replacement

 To begin, your doctor will follow the line of the incision made during your primary total knee replacement.
 The incision may be longer than the original, however, to allow the old components to be removed.
 Once the incision is made, the doctor will move the kneecap and tendons to the side to reveal your knee joint.

-Your doctor will remove the original implant very carefully to preserve as much bone as possible.
+If necessary, your doctor will remove the original implant very carefully to preserve as much bone as possible.
 If cement was used in the primary total knee replacement, this is removed, as well.
 Removing this cement from the bone is a time-consuming process that adds to the complexity and length of the revision surgery.

-After removing the original implant, the doctor will prepare the bone surfaces for the revision implant.
+After removing the original implant, your doctor will prepare the bone surfaces for the revision implant.
 In some cases, there may be significant bone loss around the knee.
 If this occurs, metal augments and platform blocks can be added to the main components to make up for the bony deficits.

 Rarely, bone graft material may be used to help rebuild the knee.
 The graft may come from your own bone (autograft) or from a donor (allograft).